rclone/rclone/docs/content/crypt.md

 How to encrypt the filenames.
 Enter a string value.
 Press Enter for the default ("standard").
-Choose a number from below, or type in your own value 1 / Encrypt the filenames see the docs for the details.
+Choose a number from below, or type in your own value 1 / Encrypt the filenames.
+See the docs for the details.
    \ "standard"
  2 / Very simple filename obfuscation.
    \ "obfuscate"